A letter from our Founder & CEO, Reeta Loi.

 Healing is first and foremost what we collectively need.

 Our work has inspired people the world over to start their own thing and we have opened doors and propelled many on their journeys.
 It has not, however, been easy.
-In a community that sits at so many different intersections, that experiences so many different types of oppression, there are specific traumas that many have endured which make it difficult to bring people together.
-It's been heart-breaking for me to see the many in our communities that continue to repeat the patterns of abuse that they were raised in and also experience systemically.
+In a community that spans so many different identities, that experiences so many different types of oppression, there are specific traumas that many have endured which make it difficult to bring people together.
+It's been heart-breaking to see the many in our communities that continue to repeat the patterns of abuse that they were raised in and also experience systemically.
 This manifests in a myriad of ways—patriarchal misogyny, envy, competition and self-hatred.
-In response, healing continues to be central to Gaysians' work, from platforming resources to allow individuals to access the help they need, to positive media visibility so we may see ourselves shine, to lobbying for legislation change that prevents the cycle of societal abuse to continue.
+In response, healing continues to be central to Gaysians' work, from platforming resources to allow individuals to access support, to positive media visibility so we may see ourselves shine, to lobbying for legislation change that prevents the cycle of societal abuse to continue.
 I call all community leaders, contributors, members and allies to seek out healing practices and support first and foremost, this is how we will make our greatest strides for ourselves and others.

 I’d like to thank everyone that has contributed to Gaysians over the years.
 We would not be where we are as a global community without you.

-And to the many individuals from all over the world with whom we speak directly that ask for help under the most unimaginably challenging times in their lives, thank you.
+And to the many individuals from all over the world with whom we speak directly that reach out under the most unimaginably challenging times in their lives, we honour your courage.
 To those who reach out to let us know that they feel less alone and more celebrated because of the work we do, thank you.
 This is what reminds us to keep going.

 We remain unfunded and independent, which is a challenge but also allows for autonomy.
 Our purpose for Gaysians is that it may one day not be needed.
-But until then, we will continue to do our best for you, as vulnerable people ourselves, because we are you.
+But until then, we will continue to do our best for you, because we are you.

 From all of us at Gaysians I’d like to say that we know that there is much in the world that keeps us apart, keeps us feeling alone, but we are here to tell you that we love you.
 We love you for no reason and we love you for who you are right now as much as who you will become.